Jazz camp faq

 We do our best to house people carrying heavy instruments in a location closest to where their classes will be held.
 If you have a roommate request, feel free to let us know and we will make sure to house you together.
 If you know that you snore, please let us know in advance so that we can discuss best options so that everyone can sleep well.

-Many people prefer to camp throughout the week.
-Camping affords privacy and quiet.
-We have two camping options available.
+Many people prefer to tent camp throughout the week.
+Tent camping affords privacy and quiet.
+We have two tent camping options available.

-2. Camping- There are many options on site for those wishing to pitch their own tent.
-Possible camping locations will be provided at registration.
-Anyone interested in camping will need to bring their own tents and camping necessities such as sleeping pads, cots, extension cords, etc.
+2. Tent Camping - There are two ball fields on site for those wishing to pitch their own tent.
+Ball field locations will be provided at registration.
+Anyone interested in camping will need to bring their own tents and camping necessities such as tarps for under your tent, sleeping pads, cots, etc. Please Note: We do not provide electricity for tent campers.
+Consider bringing a battery operated lantern.

 Some people may prefer to stay off site.
 View our list of off-site accommodations.